Xinyao-Zhang/Xinyao-Zhang.github.io/_pages/people.md

   </div>
   <div class="col-md-8">
     <p>
-      We strive to create an inclusive and supportive environment for all members of the lab to learn from each other and work as a team.
-We believe that we benefit most from the exploration of a diverse set of ideas.
-We acknowledge, welcome, and celebrate our differences, including those related to race, ethnicity, gender identity, nationality, sexual orientation, religion, disability status, and socioeconomic
+      We devote to create an inclusive and supportive environment for all members of the lab to learn from each other and work as a team.
-      status.
-We work to prevent implicit biases from negatively impacting our lab and the community around us.
+      We encourage the exploration of a diverse set of ideas.
+We recognize, embrace, and honor the unique cultural and personal experiences each team member brings, and ensure mutual respect and continuous growth.
     </p>
   </div>
 </div>

-<h1 class="text-center" style="margin-bottom: 50px;">Current Lab Members</h1>
+<h1 class="text-center" style="margin-bottom: 50px;">Lab Members</h1>

 {% include base_path %}